 There’s also the huge weight of responsibility that comes with bringing a human into the world.
 Much as you love your child, it’s ok to admit that when you first get home, having a baby can feel seriously overwhelming (MIND, 2020).

-How can I prevent or cure the baby blues?
+How can I reduce the impact of the baby blues?

 The good news is that for most women, the symptoms will pass in a few days.
-So ride it out by doing anything you need to feel better.
+In those early days, you can stay tucked up with your baby as much as possible, and feed them very frequently.

 You could ask your family to pop over and help out around the house or chat to a friend about how you’re feeling.
 On the other hand, if it’s all getting a bit too much, you could simply ban the visitors for a few days.

 This page was last reviewed in January 2022

-Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.